About

 Categories of applicants

-This application will only be open to Saskatchewan residents.
-There is a separate category in which 17% (nine) first-year spaces are designated for Indigenous candidates.
+All applicants must be Canadian citizens or landed immigrants at the time of application.
+Applicants must designate their category on the online application form.
+There is a separate category in which 17% first-year spaces are designated for Indigenous candidates.

 In order to support a claim as a resident of Saskatchewan, the following proof and circumstances will be taken into account: